ansible-collections/cisco.ios/docs/cisco.ios.ios_static_routes_module.rst

                         <div>The state <em>rendered</em> will transform the configuration in <code>config</code> option to platform specific CLI commands which will be returned in the <em>rendered</em> key within the result.
 For state <em>rendered</em> active connection to remote host is not required.</div>
                         <div>The state <em>gathered</em> will fetch the running configuration from device and transform it into structured data in the format as per the resource module argspec and the value is returned in the <em>gathered</em> key within the result.</div>
                         <div>The state <em>parsed</em> reads the configuration from <code>running_config</code> option and transforms it into JSON format as per the resource module parameters and the value is returned in the <em>parsed</em> key within the result.
 The value of <code>running_config</code> option should be the same format as the output of command <em>show running-config | include ip route|ipv6 route</em> executed on device.
 For state <em>parsed</em> active connection to remote host is not required.</div>
+                        <div>The state <em>summarized</em> will add static routes only if there are no existing static summary routes respectively.
+The check applies per VRF, but does not consider additional attributes like tag or metric.
+Besides, it behaves like the <em>merged</em> state.</div>
                 </td>
             </tr>
     </table>